 Pro Bono Program

-Carolina Law offers six clinics for students: Civil Legal Assistance, Community Development, Consumer Financial Transactions, Domestic Violence, Juvenile Justice, and Immigration.
+Carolina Law offers eight clinics for students: Civil Legal Assistance, Community Development, Consumer Financial Transactions, Domestic Violence, Immigration, Intellectual Property, Veterans Legal Assistance and Youth Justice.
 The clinical programs offer 3L students the chance to develop competency in lawyering skills including interviewing, counseling, fact-gathering, creating a litigation plan, and negotiating.
 The clinics serve indigent clients or nonprofit organizations that might not otherwise have legal representation.
 For more information, visit http://www.law.unc.edu/academics/clinic/.

 Carolina Law offers a number of students the opportunity to take on externships in exchange for academic credit.
 Externships are carefully selected by the faculty, and most placements are in state or government offices, nonprofit agencies, or judicial chambers.
 Externships allow students to work on real-world, ongoing legal matters under close supervision in a public or non-profit setting.
 Students receive academic credit for working at an approved externship placement.
 For more information, visit http://www.law.unc.edu/academics/externship/.